urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

 ##Functions##

-We've already seen the `*` function (pronounced "tar"), which just means `nock`.
+We've already seen the `*` function (pronounced "tar"), which just means `Nock`.
 This is the main show and we'll work through it soon, but first let's explain the functions it uses - `=`, `?`, `+` and `/`.